The Table

 Managed Into Irrelevance

-You present the external auditor proposal as a way to 'ensure objectivity and remove any perception of conflict of interest.'
-Claudia is quiet for a moment longer than is comfortable.
+You present the external auditor proposal as a way to 'ensure objectivity.'
+Claudia is quiet a moment too long.

 Fatou looks at the wall.

-Claudia continues: 'I will need to take this back to the EWC.
-I would recommend you speak to your legal team about the distinction Article 9(3) draws between the parties who must cooperate and external advisers they may retain.
-We can reconvene on Monday.'
+Claudia continues: 'I will take this back to the EWC.
+Speak to your legal team about the distinction Article 9(3) draws between the parties who must cooperate and external advisers they may retain.
+We reconvene Monday.'

 -2 Compliance